Zbigniew Spruch

 Zbigniew Spruch (born 13 December 1965) is a Polish former professional road bicycle racer.
 He won the Tour de Pologne in 1995 and placed second at the 2000 UCI Road World Championships.
 Spruch was a professional cyclist for 12 years, starting at the team in 1992 with a two year stint at for 1997 & 1998.
 He then finished his career back at the newly founded squad.
 Spruch only achieved three professional wins in his career but amassed over 120 amateur victories.

 Career

-Spurch won the Overall at the 1995 Tour de Pologne, however at the time the race was for amateurs unlike in the 2020's where it is a UCI WorldTour event.
+Spurch won the overall at the 1995 Tour de Pologne.

 At the 1999 Tirreno–Adriatico Spruch came close to his third professional win when favorites for the stage Nicola Minali and Mario Cipollini crashed in the final 75 metres.
 Unfortunately Spruch was edged out by Steven de Jongh.

 The Biggest non-victory of Spurch's career was finishing second at the Road race of the 2000 UCI Road World Championships.
 Spurch was in the final bunch chasing down Michele Bartoli who had attacked with less than 1km to go.
 The bunch caught Bartoli just before the line with Spruch tucked in behind Romāns Vainšteins, he could not sprint past the Latvian who took gold.